 Ensure the paper is in the correct position and is vertically correct.
 Brush down the paper with a smoothing decorators brush, from the centre to the edges of the roll.

 Cut the excess at the top and bottom with a knife or wallpaper scissors.

 Working to the right of this 'first drop', paste the wall again allowing a few centimetres wider than the width of the wallpaper.
 You should see you don't need to get close to the first drop of wallpaper when doing this.

 For the second drop, look to see where the paper matches (the point at which the design fits together along the edges of the wallpaper).

-Starting at the top, match the paper as you hang it dry from the roll – lightly brushing it to the wall as you go.
+Starting at the top, match the paper as you hang it dry from the roll - lightly brushing the paper to the wall as you go.
 The paper will slide into place on the paste.

 When you get to the bottom of the wall, check the pattern matches and that there are no gaps.
 If there are bubbles or mismatches, just loosely pull the paper back and brush it back down.
 The paper is forgiving!

 Repeat until the wall is covered.
-Don’t worry about taking breaks or giving up for the night.
-You can pick up wherever you left off – just make sure to re-apply the paste.
-If you plan on leaving your paste overnight, cover it up.
+Don't worry about taking breaks or giving up for the night.
+You can pick up wherever you left off.
+Just make sure to reapply the paste.
+If leaving your paste overnight, make sure to cover it up.

 Our wallcoverings are washable using a lightly dampened cloth with a mild soap that does not contain detergent.
 Once cleaned, the area should then immediately be dried with a clean, dry cloth.